 If a community or group of adjacent properties wishes to be annexed, a petition from a super-majority of property owners (75% method) or a petition from 25% of the registered voters followed by a special election (Electoral method) may be more appropriate.

 Pursuant to City of Columbia policy, if your property is contiguous with the City of Columbia and you desire new water or sewer service, or if it is subject to a declaration of covenant, you will be required to annex the property into the City.

 City Council adopted the Urban Service Area in 2009, the result of an effort to provide guidance to the public and staff in establishing priorities for annexation.
 Location of a property within the Urban Service Area does not mean that annexation of the property is imminent; rather the four sub-areas within the Urban Service Area reflect a general ranking of the City of Columbia’s ability to provide municipal services to the areas.
 Ultimately, whether or not to annex a particular property is a legislative decision of City Council.

 The four sub-areas within the Urban Service Area are:

 The FAQs below are some of the most commonly asked questions about annexation.
-If you would like more information, or your question is not answered here, please contact us at [email protected] or 803-545-3217.
+If you would like more information, or your question is not answered here, please contact us.

 Homeowners- Most homeowners who annex save money, in part because solid waste services to one-and two-family dwellings are included in your city property taxes, and due to lower water and sewer rates for in-city properties.
-In fact, the average homeowner will save about $425 a year by annexing into the City of Columbia (this is based on a $150,000 home, $17,000 in personal vehicle value, and average water & sewer usage).
-To learn more about how being in the City of Columbia can save you money each year, visit the Annexation Analysis page, or contact us at [email protected] or 803-545-3217.
+Visit the Why Annex? page or use our Annexation Calculator to learn more about how being in the City of Columbia can save you money each year, or contact us.

 No, the City of Columbia is a full-service city government.
 In fact, as a resident, you will see an increase in available services.
-A City Services Guide is available on our Annexation Resources page, or you can always contact us at [email protected] or 803-545-3217 if you have a question about how annexation affects a particular service.
+A City Services Guide is available on our Why Annex? page, or you can always contact us if you have a question about how annexation affects a particular service.

 No, school district boundaries are independent of the City boundary.